estrattonbailey/microstate/README.md

 The `microstate` API is very simple and looks similar to Redux.

 ### Wrap the part of your app you want to be stateful with a `Provider`.
 This could be at a top level, or for just a small part of the application.
 There's no need to define reducers or actions.
+All the provider does here is create a higher order component that receives application state and triggers updates further down the tree.
+Since we're just using `setState` whether or not to re-render a component is left up to React.
 ```javascript
 // App.js
 import { Provider } from 'microstate'